acoppes/unity-gemserk-utilities/Readme.md

 ## Roadmap

+* Separate in two projects, core and extras.
+* Read from IEntityDefinition if not PrefabEntityDefiniton in prefab.
+* Change API to use Entity instead of int.

 * Systems ordering
   - ~~For now, just the gameobjects ordering.~~
   - Could add attributes for update after/before like Unity ecs